ArjanSchoorl/Calculator/README.md

 * How to do math in Python
 * How to use Int, Float and Str
-* How to use functions and statements
+* How to use functions and if- & while-statements